Video Pm.00 20.Still001 — Grevillia AG

 Silage preservation

-Good quality silage needs to be well compacted and sealed from air, otherwise the feed quality will degrade as the fermentation process can’t proceed properly, and unwanted bacteria can grow and destroy the silage.
-E.g. a pit that has mould and yeasts present must have air for these bacteria to grow, so this would indicate that the pit or stack has not been compacted and/or covered properly to exclude air.
+Good quality silage needs to be well compacted and sealed from air, otherwise the feed quality will degrade as the fermentation process can’t proceed properly with air around, and unwanted bacteria can grow and destroy the silage.
+E.g. a pit that has mould and yeasts present must have air for these bacteria to grow, so this would indicate that the pit or stack material has not been compacted and/or covered properly to exclude air.

 Why use a silage inoculant?